andras-simonyi/citeproc-el/README.md

 (see the documentation of the `citeproc-formatter` structure type for details).

 Returns a `(FORMATTED-BIBLIOGRAPHY .
-FORMATTING-PARAMETERS)` pair, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols:
+FORMATTING-PARAMETERS)` pair, in which `FORMATTED-BIBLIOGRAPHY` is either a single bibliography or a list of sub-bibliograhies if filters were added to the processor, and `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols: